 At a lower level, it’s vital that learners work on their receptive skills, i.e. listening and reading.
 In my view, spoken fluency results from dedicating conscientious effort to honing these receptive skills.

 BEGINNER TO INTERMEDIATE - DON’T TAKE YOUR FOOT OFF THE GAS

 As this image depicts, if beginners employ the right strategies and immerse themselves in English in the first year of their learning, RAPID progress will follow:

 However, moving from beginner to intermediate level is only half the battle.

 The real test comes at the upper-intermediate level when this once swift progress may grind to a halt.
 Anyway, I wrote about how to overcome the intermediate plateau in this post.

-The good news is - beginners can become quite communicative in English in a relatively short time.
+The good news is - beginners can become quite communicative in English in a relatively short space of time.